Dean: Shireen Pavri

 Single Subject Teacher Education

-The College of Education's mission is to create and nurture a learning and teaching community committed to equity and excellence in education.
-We fulfill our purpose by preparing professional educators and practitioners who promote equity and excellence in diverse urban settings through pedagogy evidence-based practices, collaboration, leadership, innovation, scholarship, and advocacy.
+The College of Education at CSULB is a learning and teaching community that prepares professional educators and practitioners who promote equity and excellence in diverse urban settings through effective pedagogy, evidence-based practices, collaboration, leadership, innovation, scholarship, and advocacy.

-College programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Commission on Teacher Credentialing (CTC).
+College programs are accredited by the California Commission on Teacher Credentialing (CTC).

 Integrated Teacher Education Program (ITEP)